 - Tobacco Products Control Act 83 of 1993

 - Unemployment Insurance Act 63 of 2001

-There were no material compliance issues during the year.
+There were no material non-compliance issues identified/reported during the year.

-Hyprop has not been party to anti-competitive behaviour or monopoly practices during the period under review.
+During the period under review, Hyprop has not been party to anticompetitive behaviour or monopoly practices.